PeterFromBitworkers/ollama-performance-tool/readme.md

 ## Conceptual Overview

-The Ollama Performance Measurement Tool is a specialized CLI application designed to capture and analyze the performance characteristics of Large Language Models (LLMs) during local inference.
-This tool addresses the critical need for quantitative measurement of LLM performance, particularly on Apple Silicon architectures with shared memory constraints.
+A tool for measuring the performance of Ollama LLM inference.
+It captures various metrics such as CPU usage, RAM consumption, token speed, and stores them in CSV files for later analysis.
+This is specialized on architectures running on apple silicon.

 ## Core Measurement Concepts